cyfyifanchen/yifanchen.github.io/_posts/2016-04-12-the-new-macbook-pro.md

 ---
-title: "What to Expect For Next Gen of MacBook Pro"
+title: "What to Expect For Next Generation of MacBook Pro"
 layout: post
-date: 2016-04-10
+date: 2016-04-12
 tag:
 - apple
 - macbook pro
 - technology
 blog: true
 star: false
 ---

 ## What to expect for next gen of Macbook Pro